 Because hearing loss can occur at any time of life, audiologists work with patients of all ages, from infants who have early hearing problems to older adults who experience age-related hearing loss.
 Children with untreated hearing loss can have more difficulty in school and experience developmental delays, making it important to screen for hearing problems throughout life.

 Our audiologists are experts in hearing conservation, rehabilitation and technology.
-With offices in Monroeville, Harmarville, South Hills, Penn Hills, and North Huntingdon, Hearing Unlimited has the audiology expertise to improve your hearing and quality of life.
+With offices in Monroeville, Harmarville, South Hills, Penn Hills, and North Huntingdon, and throughout the Pittsburgh area, Hearing Unlimited has the audiology expertise to improve your hearing and quality of life.